Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

 Once a new vulnerability is found, the finder should assess the possible impact, affected parties, and the possible risk associated with that impact.
 This will determine the best approach to inform stakeholders.

-All disclosure operations~\cite{vanhoef_key_2017,vanhoef_krack_2017,boucher_trojan_2022, moura_stressful_2023,beitis_haunted_2025} initiated the coordinated vulnerability disclosure directly to affected vendors with newly found vulnerabilities and later delegated their disclosure to support organisations.
-Before their disclosure, most finders could identify several vendors with bug bounty~\cite{boucher_trojan_2022} or tracking program~\cite{moura_stressful_2023}, and a short list of direct disclosure contact information~\cite{vanhoef_key_2017,vanhoef_krack_2017,boucher_trojan_2022,koen_rpkiller_2023,beitis_haunted_2025,moura_stressful_2023}, which ranges from 5 to 14 affected parties due to limited capacity or testing environments.
+All disclosure operations~\cite{vanhoef_key_2017,boucher_trojan_2022, moura_stressful_2023,beitis_haunted_2025} initiated CVD directly to affected vendors with newly found vulnerabilities and later delegated their disclosure to support organisations.
+Before their disclosure, most finders could identify several vendors with bug bounty~\cite{boucher_trojan_2022} or tracking program~\cite{moura_stressful_2023}, and a short list of direct disclosure contact information~\cite{vanhoef_key_2017,boucher_trojan_2022,koen_rpkiller_2023,beitis_haunted_2025,moura_stressful_2023}, which ranges from 5 to 14 affected parties due to limited capacity or testing environments.
 However, most finders faced challenges such as limited contact information of other stakeholders and the potential development to large-scale disclosure.
 They then consulted national CSIRTs, CERT/CC (VINCE), or NCSC-NL, except for the researchers in~\cite{moura_stressful_2023}.
 The impact scale later increased dramatically from the cooperation with support organisations, which is presented in the Post-Review in Table \ref{tab:disclosure}.
-Despite the lack of contact information in the pre-assessment, the disclosure parties could still mitigate the challenges with the support organisations.
+Despite the lack of contact information and prioritisation in the pre-assessment, the finders could still mitigate the challenges with the support organisations.